adaptlearning/adapt-contrib-spoor/README.md

 "adapt-contrib-spoor": "*"
 ```

-##Usage instructions
+##Usage
-You will need to add the data that is in [example.json](example.json) to your config.json, amending the settings as required (see below).
+You will need to add the data that is in [mple.json](example.json)exa to your config.json, amending the settings as required (see below).

 Additionally, you must update your course to include tracking IDs in blocks.json - this should be done by running
 ```